informalsystems/hermes/relayer-framework-guide/docs/context-generic-programming/16-querier-consumer.md

 ```

 While the `PersonQuerier` trait is implemented by component types like
-`KvStorePersonQuerier`, the `PersonQuerierContext` trait is implemented by
+`KvStorePersonQuerier`, the `CanQueryPerson` trait is implemented by
 context types like `AppContext`.
 Compared to the earlier design of
 `QueryPersonContext`, the context is now offering a _component_ for
 querying for a person that will work in the _current context_.

-We can see that the `PersonQuerierContext` trait has `PersonContext`
+We can see that the `CanQueryPerson` trait has `PersonContext`
 and `HasError` as its supertraits, indicating that the concrete context
 also needs to implement these two traits first.
 Due to quirks in Rust,
 the trait also requires the `Sized` supertrait, which is already implemented
 by most types other than `dyn Trait` types, so that we can use `Self` inside
 other generic parameters.

-In the body of `PersonQuerierContext`, we define a `PersonQuerier` associated
+In the body of `CanQueryPerson`, we define a `PersonQuerier` associated
 type, which implements the trait `PersonQuerier<Self>`.
 This looks a little
 self-referential, as the context is providing a type that is referencing back
 to itself.
 But with the dependency injection mechanism of the traits system,